objcio/articles/2014-09-10-swift-functions.md

 }
 ```

-I can create a variable that points to the class's "helloWithName" function:
+I can create a variable that points to the class's `helloWithName` function:

 ```swift
 let helloWithNameFunc = MyHelloWorldClass.helloWithName
 // MyHelloWorldClass -> (String) -> String
 ```
-My new **helloWithNameFunc** is of type **MyHelloWorldClass -> (String) -> String**, a function that takes in an instance of my class and returns another function that takes in a String value and returns a String value.
+My new `helloWithNameFunc` is of type `MyHelloWorldClass -> (String) -> String`, a function that takes in an instance of my class and returns another function that takes in a String value and returns a String value.

 So I can actually call my function like this: